AMSP-04/NETN-DIM/NETN-DIM.md

 ### Landslide

-Representation of a landslide area covered by mud, snow or gravel.
+Use the `Landslide` object to represent a landslide area covered by mud, snow or gravel.

 |Attribute|Datatype|Semantics|
 |---|---|---|